Arts in the Parks

 "I see myself in a lot of these children, these young people.
 When I was growing up I knew I wanted to be in music, but I didn't really have someone to show me how to do it."

 - DJ Eloquence, Workshop Leader

 "Arts in the Parks brought spirit back to the park.
 It brought the whole community back."

 Ready to make your own contribution to our shared vision?
-Donate towards Arts in the Parks today.
+Consider a sponsorship, or purchase a table or ticket to the Mayor's Evening for the Arts, or simply make a donation towards Arts in the Parks today.